 While most of Ohio used to be covered with wetlands, we have lost over 90% of our natural wetlands.
 And those that remain are under constant threat from development, pollution, and other stressors.

-OEC’s wetland program focuses on educating the public on vernal pools, fighting for strong protections at the Statehouse, commenting on poorly planned developments, and – when necessary – initiating lawsuits.
+OEC educates the public about the value of wetlands, fights for strong protections at the Statehouse, comments on poorly planned developments, and – when necessary – initiates lawsuits.